MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/Update-MgSecurityThreatIntelligence.md

   - `[LastSeenDateTime <DateTime?>]`: The most recent date and time when this hostCookie was observed by Microsoft Defender Threat Intelligence.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[Name <String>]`: The name of the cookie, for example, JSESSIONID or SEARCH_NAMESITE.

-HOSTS <IMicrosoftGraphSecurityHost\[]>: Refers to microsoft.graph.security.host objects that Microsoft Threat Intelligence has observed.Note: List retrieval is not yet supported.
+`HOSTS <IMicrosoftGraphSecurityHost[]>`: Refers to microsoft.graph.security.host objects that Microsoft Threat Intelligence has observed.Note: List retrieval is not yet supported.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Components <IMicrosoftGraphSecurityHostComponent[]>]`: The hostComponents that are associated with this host.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Category <String>]`: The type of component that was detected (for example, Operating System, Framework, Remote Access, or Server).
     - `[FirstSeenDateTime <DateTime?>]`: The first date and time when this web component was observed by Microsoft Defender Threat Intelligence.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
     - `[Host <IMicrosoftGraphSecurityHost>]`: host